Phil Sokolof: Campaigning

 Sokolof's efforts regarding the McDonald's menu ended the practice of cooking their French fries in beef tallow.
 He waged campaigns against the use of so-called "tropical" oils, such as coconut and palm oils, which were used to manufacture many cookies and crackers.
 Sokolof's campaign forced several manufacturers, including Ralston Purina, Borden, Pillsbury, Quaker Oats, Sunshine Biscuits, Pepperidge Farm, and Keebler to end their use of tropical oils in their products.

 After those achievements, Sokolof's campaigned against fat in people's diet.
 In 1995, Bryant Gumbel introduced him to debate the Today show as "America's No. 1 Cholesterol Fighter".
 Sokolof took out ads decrying the popularity of 2% milk, arguing that it is not low-fat, and encouraged parents to only buy skim milk.
 In 1997, he urged Michael Jordan and Tiger Woods not to endorse McDonald's.
 In 2002, Sokolof purchased full-page ads, asking fellow Omaha native Warren Buffett not to purchase Burger King.

 Sokolof died on April 15, 2004, of heart failure at the age of 82.
+He was buried at "Pleasant Hill Jewish Cemetery" in Omaha, Nebraska.
 The Los Angeles Times eulogized Sokolof saying, "In our big, complex bureaucratized society, there was indeed a case where one person made a difference, and where an idea had definite and beneficial consequences."